How to Identify a Doubled Die

 Often strongest on one design element and weaker on others

-Famous Doubled Die Cents
+Famous Doubled Die Pennies

 Some of the most valuable U.S. coins are doubled die Lincoln Cents: